outpaddling/Coding-Standards/README.md

 The latter is a little prettier, but has no objective benefit.
 It makes the compiler more complex for no good reason.

-If your software provides a way to accmplish a task, don't add more features just to make the same task a little more intuitive.
+If your software provides a way to accomplish a task, don't add more features just to make the same task a little more intuitive.